 "To discuss with the RMT, the Labour left, the CPB and others the possibility of a jointly organised conference to extend the discussion on a solution to the crisis of Labour representation."

 The need to link the anti-war, anti-privatisation and other campaigns together with trade unionists to build a new mass workers' party is clearer than ever.
-If you agree join with us in supporting the Campaign for a New Workers' Party www.cnwp.org.uk
+If you agree, join with us in supporting the Campaign for a New Workers' Party at www.cnwp.org.uk.

-Some of our key articles and letters to Respect since its foundation in 2004 can be found here.
+Some of our key articles and letters to Respect since its foundation in 2004 can be found below.